 The UPSC will be released the list of optional Subjects in the UPSC notification published every year. there are a total of 48 optional subjects out of which, the Candidate has to select one optional subject for the main Examination.the Candidate has to select the Optional Subject for Paper VI & VII in the main Examination.
 Each Paper carries 250 Marks

-While all efforts have been undertaken to ensure the accuracy of data, this document does not provide any basis for legal claim and the management and the staff of NEXT IAS would not be liable for any discrepancy or changes effected by UPSC in the conduct of Civil Services Examination.
+While all efforts have been undertaken to ensure the accuracy of data, this document does not provide any basis for legal claim and the management and the staff of Virat IAS Excellence Hub would not be liable for any discrepancy or changes effected by UPSC in the conduct of Civil Services Examination.
 Please satisfy yourselves about any terms and conditions from the official website and notification of the UPSC Civil Services Examination.